-The format and description of the optional Info String parameter is the same as for the ASP Up message (See Section 3.3.2.1).
+The format and description of the optional Interface Identifiers and INFO String parameters are the same as for the ASP Active message (see Section 3.3.2.5).

-3.3.2.9 Heartbeat (BEAT)
+3.3.2.9.
+Heartbeat (BEAT)

-The Heartbeat message is optionally used to ensure that the IUA peers are still available to each other.
+The Heartbeat message is optionally used to ensure that the ${\tt IUA}$ peers are still available to each other.
 It is recommended for use when the IUA runs over a transport layer other than the SCTP, which has its own heartbeat.